-Born in the Philippines to a Filipino-Chinese mother and an African-American father, joSon’s mixed race heritage was not greeted warmly there so he sought refuge with his grandmother amid the chaos and poverty of post-war Vietnam.
+Born in the Philippines to a Filipino-Chinese mother and an African-American father, joSon’s mixed-race heritage was not welcomed there so he sought refuge with his grandmother amid the chaos and poverty of post-war Vietnam.
 Drawn to a spiritual path, joSon left at the age of ten to live in a humble Buddhist monastery and studied to be a monk for eight years.

 While at the temple, joSon found himself drawing often and sketching better ways to arrange the flowers on the altars.
 Soon he was put in charge of the flower arranging and began to teach drawing classes to the younger monks. joSon also had a battered point-and-shoot camera that his mother had given him, and he slowly taught himself the fine art of photography.
 Recognizing his talent, joSon’s spiritual teachers eventually told him to leave the monastery and pursue an artistic career.
 “Your destiny lies outside these walls,” they insisted.
 “Perhaps even beyond these shores.”

 joSon landed in California and began photographing flowers plucked from neighbors’ yards for a class assignment when he was a student at San Francisco's Academy of Art.
-Now a professional photographer based in San Francisco whose work is collected by an international list of clients and has appeared in magazines including Scientific American, Outside and Conde Nast Traveler, joSon never lost his enduring interest in flowers.
+Now, a professional photographer based in San Francisco, his work is collected by an international list of clients and has appeared in magazines including Scientific American, Outside and Conde Nast Traveler.
+Throughout all of this, joSon never lost his enduring interest in flowers.
 Over 10 years, he took thousands of pictures of more than 100 species for his book.

 “Flowers provide us with a language for our feelings.
 Flowers have always spoken the language of our senses.